 I’ve been getting two questions a lot lately from business owners:

-But, client retention is another way to not only build, but build a successful sustainable business filled with clients you want to spend time with.
+But, client retention is another way to build a successful, sustainable business full of clients you want to spend time with.

-I know all too well what it feels like to get a negative review on Yelp or even get a phone call from a client who is not a happy camper.
+I know all too well what it feels like to get a negative review on Yelp or receive a phone call from an unhappy client.
 You get that sick feeling in your stomach and become defensive.

-How to Get Feedback on Your Salon or Small Business
+How to Get Feedback at Your Salon

 How to Ask a Client for a Review or Feedback

 I recommend sending out a feedback survey to EVERY new guest within 72 hours of their first visit.

-You want to ask about 4-5 questions — and one should be “Would you refer a friend?”
+You want to ask about 4-5 questions — and one should be, “Would you refer a friend?”

-This is a great way to reach out to your guests and remind them that you care and truly want to hear their feedback even if they didn’t feel like their latest service was the best.
+This is a great way to reach out to your guests and remind them that you truly care about their feedback, even if they didn’t love their last appointment.

 Aside from monthly team meetings, I recommend having your stylists or employees fill out an anonymous survey once or twice a year asking:

 - How you can better serve them